ameerkabir/Moo-Shopping-Basket/README.md

 Once a product is added to a basket, the user can increase or decrease the quantity of an item by using the drop down menu.

 If the user is no longer interested in buying an item in their basket, they can remove that particular item by clicking the button(X).
+A user can see total number of items in their basket.

 ## Getting started